bwva/HTML-SpinnerElem/README.md

 Checks for valid spinners based on parameter, and returns an array of the spinner objects found.
 If no parameter is provided, collects spinners with the default tag name 'x-spinner', which would be ALL spinners unless others were created with `createSpinnerElement`.

 #### createSpinnerElement( newSpinnerName, spinnerOptions )
 The defaults for spinners may be customized, baking in your preferred attributes so it's not necessary to provide them in markup.
-Unless you specify otherwise, they will still assume the color and size of the text they're embedded in, like a text character would.
+Calling createSpinnerElement(name, options) adds a spinner element to the DOM, available for use in markup and programmatically.
+Unless you specify otherwise, instances of the new spinner will still assume the color and size of the text they're embedded in, like a text character would.
 ```
 <script>
   createSpinnerElement('x-fast-revspinner', { sp: '.5', dir: 'ccw', wt: '3'});
 </script>
 ```
-This new spinner differs from the default spinner by spinning counter-clockwise, one spin per half second instead of per one second, and with weight level 3 instead of 4.
-Calling createSpinnerElement(name, options) adds a spinner element to the DOM, available for use in markup and programmatically.
-The above would provide for spinners like this, with the same capabilities as the default spinner element:
+This new spinner differs from the standard spinner by defaulting to spinning counter-clockwise, one spin per half second instead of per one second, and with weight level 3 instead of 4; otherwise it has the same capabilities as the standard spinner element.
+It would be added to markup like this, with any additional attributes added as needed:
 ```
   <x-fast-revspinner></x-fast-revspinner>
 ```